Spoleto Festival USA: New Leadership

 In September 2020, Nigel Redden announced his retirement from the festival, after 35 years of involvement with Spoleto.
 In July 2021, the festival announced Mena Mark Hanna as its new General Director.
 Hanna is the first person of color to lead the festival, and the fourth general director in the festival's history.
 Hanna previously served as the founding dean of the Barenboim-Said Akademie in Berlin.

 The Festival's mission and programming philosophy

 The Festival's mission is to present programs of the highest artistic caliber while maintaining a dedication to young artists, a commitment to all forms of the performing arts, a passion for contemporary innovation, and an enthusiasm for providing unusual performance opportunities for established artists.
 One of the Festival's tenets is to provide young artists the opportunity to work with veteran directors, designers and performers.
-World-renowned artists who performed at Spoleto Festival USA early in their careers include Renée Fleming, Emanuel Ax, Joshua Bell, Jean-Yves Thibaudet and Yo-Yo Ma.
+Artists who performed at Spoleto Festival USA early in their careers include Renée Fleming, Emanuel Ax, Joshua Bell, Jean-Yves Thibaudet and Yo-Yo Ma.